-The WFUCC Psychology Internship Program currently offers three one-year full-time internship positions to doctoral students in counseling or clinical psychology programs.
+The WFUCC Psychology Internship Program currently offers two one-year full-time internship positions to doctoral students in counseling or clinical psychology programs.

 |Date Program Tables are updated: 8/10/2018|

 |Briefly describe in narrative form important information to assist potential applicants in assessing their likely fit with your program.
 This description must be consistent with the program’s policies on intern selection and practicum and academic preparation requirements:|

 |A number of sources of information are used to assess candidates for the internship, including the written application, letters of recommendation, and a statement of professional goals.
 Video interviews are also a part of the application process, and are scheduled by invitation.
 Selections are made without discrimination based on race, ethnicity, national origin, religion, gender, gender identity, age, ability, sexual/affectional orientation, or veteran status.
 In addition to the application criteria listed below, qualities valued by the WFUCC Psychology Internship Program and are desired in internship applicants include: